 The Picture of Dorian Gray by Oscar Wilde

-Tags: Classics · Fiction · General Fiction
+Fiction General Fiction

 The House of Sand and Fog by Andre Dubus III

-I have read very few books quite as bleak as The House of Sand and Fog, so saying that I “enjoyed” this book doesn’t seem quite appropriate.
+House of Sand and Fog (Oprah\'s Book Club) I have read very few books quite as bleak as The House of Sand and Fog, so saying that I “enjoyed” this book doesn’t seem quite appropriate.
 I was captivated by it.
 The story centers around a house and the people struggling against eachother to own it.
 Each chapter flip- flops from one voice, that of Persian immigrants, the Behrani family, to the other, a house keeper named Kathy Nicolo.
 I much prefered the story from the Behrani family, it was a mix of flashbacks of their lilfe in Iran and life as now as struggling immigrants.
 Kathy’s story was twinged with desperation, helplessness and too much sex (as far as I’m concerned).
 Read the book, then rent the movie, which won a few Oscars.
 It really made the story come to life.

-Tags: Fiction · General Fiction
+General Fiction

 The God of Small Things by Arundhati Roy

 A review on the back of this book describes Roy’s story like an onion being peeled.
 This is an apt description — page by page, more of the complex family dynamic is revealed.
 Like an onion, there are scenes and events that are enough to make your eyes water; however, it does carry a powerful message of love and acceptance.
-It is a riveting read, and I would recommend it with a disclaimer –this is not a Christian novel, and is not for the faint of heart.
+It is a riveting read, and I would recommend it with a disclaimer — this is not a Christian novel, and is not for the faint of heart.

-Tags: General Fiction
+Fiction General Fiction

 Cloud Atlas by David Mitchell